Hoverth/ssurlss/README.md

 ### Docker

-You can build the docker image using supplied `docker-compose.yml` using `docker-compose up` in a clone of this repo, or change the `build: .` to `build: https://github.com/Hoverth/ssurlss.git` to keep your directory clean.
+You can build the docker image using supplied `docker-compose.yml` using `docker-compose up` in a clone of this repo.

+To use a specific release, change the `build: .` to `build: https://github.com/Hoverth/ssurlss.git#v1.1.0` (just change the `v1.1.0` to whatever [release](https://github.com/Hoverth/ssurlss/releases) you want to target).

 ## Configuration